DrThomasAger/smile/README.md

 - 🔔 **Follow [DrThomasAger on GitHub](https://github.com/DrThomasAger)** for updates as we publish new syntax, tooling, and benchmark results.
 - 🛠️ **Contribute on GitHub** by opening [issues](https://github.com/DrThomasAger/smile/issues) or [pull requests](https://github.com/DrPrompt/smile/pulls) with your own Smile snippets or conversion ideas.

+Smile formalizes an entire informal tradition.
+It takes what prompt engineers were already doing—dropping delimiters, making clear input vs. instruction sections, using repeated markers for emphasis, and codifies it into a coherent and positive syntax designed **to maximize instruction following.** By specifying itself as an instruction only language, it enables a directed core focus to this goal undiluted by IDE integration.
+Here, just focus on getting text outputs according to our instructions consistently.
+We do that by clearly structuring our prompts according to (: Smile.

 # Try (: Smiling